 - 2.5.2.1 The similarity of fish communities across the sampling locations was investigated using multivariate analysis.
-The raw abundance data (i.e. from two otter trawl and four epibenthic trawl surveys) were imported into PRIMER v6 (Plymouth Routine in Multivariate Ecological Research; Clarke and Gorley, 2006).
+The raw abundance data (i.e. from two otter trawl and five epibenthic beam trawl surveys) were imported into PRIMER v6 (Plymouth Routine in Multivariate Ecological Research; Clarke and Gorley, 2006).
 These were standardised by totals and a square root transformation applied to down weight the influence of numerically dominant species (e.g. whiting Merlangius merlangus, dab Limanda limanda and grey gurnard Eutrigla gurnardus, which were recorded at abundances of several hundred per 500 m in some trawls) over species recorded at lower abundances.
 A resemblance matrix using Bray-Curtis similarity was then produced as the basis of further analyses. - 2.5.2.2 Cluster analysis with a similarity profile (SIMPROF) was performed to look for groupings of samples and to test for significant differences between and within groups identified by the cluster analysis.
 It could be argued that there is a degree of independence between samples since replicate trawls could not exactly pinpoint the same location from season to season.
-However, for the purposes of this analysis the samples are assumed to be replicates across seasons within the same sampling locations (where repeated sampling occurred at these locations).

-2.5.2.3 Multidimensional scaling (MDS) was then performed to determine whether sampling locations were similar in terms of community composition with the SIMPROF groups superimposed on the resulting MDS plot.
-The influence of environmental factors (depth and sediment type) on the grouping was then investigated by producing a series of bubble plots.
-Environmental variables investigated included depth (metres below Lowest Astronomical Tide (LAT)), percentage gravel, sand, and mud (using Particle Size Analysis (PSA) data collected for the benthic ecology characterisation; annex 2.1: Benthic Ecology Technical Report).
+However, for the purposes of this analysis the samples are assumed to be replicates across seasons within the same sampling locations (where repeated sampling occurred at these locations). - 2.5.2.3 The influence of environmental factors (depth and sediment type) on the grouping was then investigated by producing a series of bubble plots.
+Environmental variables investigated included depth (metres below Lowest Astronomical Tide (LAT)), percentage gravel, sand, and mud (using Particle Size Analysis (PSA) data collected for the benthic ecology characterisation; volume 5, annex 2.1: Benthic Ecology Technical Report).
 The environmental variables were first investigated for co-variance since there is only need to use one of any pair of variables which are strongly co-linear.
 The influence of selected environmental variables in shaping the fish community was subsequently determined using a biota-environment analysis (BIOENV) test.
 Finally, to interpret any differences between the fish assemblages within the groups identified during cluster analysis, a similarity percentage (SIMPER) analysis was performed to look at the percentage contributions of the main characterising species in each of the groups.